andreasawenlof/do-u-know-hans/assets/docs/README.md

 ### Quiz Section
 Here you play the quiz.
 You click on the button up top with the music note to hear a clip of a soundtrack and try to guess with the choices below what movie is connected to that soundtrack.
 When you pick a choice you'll be redirected to the next question randmly and the audio-clip connected to that quiz question will be loaded so you can press the music-button again.
+- The buttons also indicate in green or red regarding if you're correct or incorrect.
 ![Desktop Snapshot Quiz(Game) Page](docs/images/snapquiz.png)

 ### Score Section